Shungy/cryptofrens-contracts/README.md

 ### Rewards Storage

-This logic comes from [Synthetix‘s StakingRewards contract](https://github.com/Synthetixio/synthetix/blob/v2.54.0/contracts/StakingRewards.sol).
+This logic comes from [Synthetix’s StakingRewards contract](https://github.com/Synthetixio/synthetix/blob/v2.54.0/contracts/StakingRewards.sol).
 It stores the amount of reward tokens per staking token that could have been issued to date, and keeps track of user’s stored reward tokens (unharvested tokens).
 When